 Why does the ray of light passing through the optical Centre of a lens not get any deviation?
 The ray passing through optical center does no deviate because the curvature of the Lens at the incident and exit point are exactly opposite so the deviation at the first point is cancelled at the other point. […]

-What are the causes of convection current?
+What are the five changes of state?